geesara/landing-page-clone-company/README.md

 # landing-page-clone-company
-This is a clone of the website template called Company.
-Learning purposes only.
+This is a clone of the website template called [Company](https://colorlib.com/demo?theme=Celt).
+For learning purposes only.